Sergioarg/holbertonschool-zero_day/README.md

-# :nerd face: My first project in Holberton.
+# 😄 My first project in Holberton.

 _Hello this is my first project in Holberton where you learn new things_